WanderingJourney/Pester-wiki/Pester.md

 ## Creating a Pester Test

-To start using Pester, you may use the [[New-Fixture]] function to scaffold both a new implementation function and a test function.
+To start using Pester, you may use the [[New‐Fixture]] function to scaffold both a new implementation function and a test function.
 It is not necessary to use New-Fixture, but it's there if you want it.
 New-Fixture assumes that you will be testing the contents of a ```.ps1``` file (not a ```.psm1``` file, or Script Module), that the test script should be in the same directory as the script under test, and that the name of the test script should be ```<Name of Script Under Test>.Tests.ps1```.

-If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts _must_ end with ```.Tests.ps1``` in order for [[Invoke-Pester]] to run them.
+If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts _must_ end with ```.Tests.ps1``` in order for [[Invoke‐Pester]] to run them.

 ```powershell
 New-Fixture deploy Clean